 Our last day dawned beautifully clear, without a pesky cloud in the sky.
 We hot-footed our way to Schonbrunn Palace (along with 62,346 other tourists – to avoid the queues book your timed entry in advance) for a turn in the statue gardens, one of the best coffee’s I’ve ever eaten, savoury strudel and a peruse through the Easter Markets lining the Palace courtyard.

 We had a fairly late flight so mostly pottered around the city centre, visiting a few of the ornate buildings we had discovered on our walking tour, ducking into the Imperial Hotel for lunch and taking 5,316 photos.

 There are lofty churches, art galleries galore, luxury abounding and more things to do than we imagined.
 Not only that, but we were delighted to discover Vienna has its own Stars of Fame, but instead of Hollywood Amazons, they are famous composers who took to Vienna for inspiration and the thriving, wealthy music scene.

-We were impressed by the granduer, wowed by the history, relaxed with rambles through beautiful gardens and pleased with the ease that you can move around the city.
+We were impressed by the grandeur, wowed by the history, relaxed with rambles through beautiful gardens and pleased with the ease that you can move around the city – not even mentioning the amazing Schnitzel and cake.
 Vienna is the Europe that I dreamed about from my antipodean home.

 In the words of Ultravox, Ooooooooooooooooooooooooooooooooooooooooooooooooooooooooooh Vienna!